Alec Reeves: Pulse Code Modulation

 Reeves recognised the potential that pulse-code modulation had for reducing noise when speech is transmitted over long distances.
 With an analogue signal, every time the signal is amplified, the noise contained in the signal is also amplified and new, additional noise is added.
 With pulse code modulation, all that is required is to regenerate the pulses, hence the noise content of the signal is not increased.
 Reeves patented the invention in 1938.
-Unfortunately his idea required quite complex circuitry (by 1930s standards), that was not cost-effective using valves.
+However, his idea required quite complex circuitry (by 1930s standards) that was not cost-effective using valves.
 Pulse code modulation was not used commercially until the 1950s when the invention of the transistor made it viable, although it was used by Bell Telephone Laboratories during the Second World War for secure communications links, such as the SIGSALY system used for encrypted voice communications between Roosevelt and Churchill.

 World War II

 Following the invasion of France by Germany in 1940, Reeves escaped over the Spanish border and then made his way back to England aboard a cargo ship.
 He joined the Royal Aircraft Establishment at Farnborough and took part in the development of countermeasures against the German radio navigation systems, the so-called 'battle of the beams'.
 Reeves was later transferred to the Telecommunications Research Establishment as part of a team of scientists and engineers developing Britain's own radio navigation aids.
 The first system they developed was called 'GEE', a system that performed well, but was susceptible to jamming and was not accurate enough for blind bombing of targets at night or through thick cloud.
 Together with Frank Jones of the Telecommunications Research Establishment, Reeves developed a new system called 'Oboe', which offered pin-point accuracy to within 50 yds (45m), and was resistant to jamming.
 'Oboe' was to prove invaluable to the Royal Air Force, during Bomber Command's offensive against Germany.